Laser Therapy in De Quervain’s Tenosynovitis

 Scaphoid fracture: Pain in the anatomical snuffbox following trauma.

-Radial nerve entrapment: Numbness and tingling rather than localized pain and swelling.
+Radial nerve entrapment: Numbness and tingling rather than localized pain and swelling (whereas De Quervain’s presents with localized pain without numbness).

 3. Overview of Laser Therapy as a Treatment Modality